alombatti/Rewrite-in-Dask/README.md

 Acknowledgments:

 We would like to thank our 'Advance Python' Professor, Mr. Juan Luis Cano, for his entertaining way of teaching classes and for helping us to understand what Python is all about.
-He was the one with this amazing idea of creating a new Python library and thanks to him, we now know more about how development works.

 Support: